-How many of these words do you know for the 'smallest room in the house'?
-These are some of the less offensive terms which can be found in slang English!!
+How many of these words do you know to refer to the 'smallest room in the house'?
+These are some of the less offensive terms which can be found in slang English!

 lav / lavvy: shortened form of lavatory.
 "Just going to the lavvy luvvy!"

 loo: from the French bordalou, a ladies portable toilet that looked a bit like a gravy-boat and was carried inside a muff (a big, fury, double-glove for keeping the hands warm).

 karsy: from the Italian casa (house).
 Don't say this in front of your English host-family.

 colfabias: this is actually fake Latin.
 Used by students at Trinity College, University of Dublin.

 fourth: used at Trinity College, University of Cambridge.
 In the 19th century the college lavatories were in the 4th court, so "gone 4" or "taking a fourth" meant going to the toilet.

 Jerry: Jericho was (still is, actually) the rough area of Oxford.
 So "going for a Jerry" became a slang expression for urinating.

 little boy's room: euphemism for the chaps' loo.